intel/intel-inb-manageability/docs/In-Band Manageability User Guide - Azure.md

 ## Using the IoT Central Application

 ### Viewing and Managing Devices

 -   To view and manage devices, go to the **Devices** tab on the side panel Ⓐ
     <img src="media/In-Band Manageability User Guide - Azure/media/image26.png" style="width:4.8375in;height:2.39375in" />
 -   Alternatively, to quickly view a device, use the **Devices** panel Ⓑ

-If the device list is showing an error: Refer to [Error viewing Devices on Azure&reg; Portal](#error-viewing-devices-on-azurereg-portal).
+If the device list is showing an error: Refer to [Error viewing Devices on Azure Portal](#error-viewing-devices-on-azure-portal).

 ### Navigating the Device Interface